 The young men of Eagle Academy are engaged in a year-long healthy competition known as the House Competition.
 Scholars earn points for their houses for performing community service, being exemplary models for their peers, and excelling in their academics.
 Scholars earn their house assignments at the end of Summer Bridge, their introductory course to being Eagle scholars.
 The Eagle faculty is divided into house advisors for each of the four houses.
 The four houses honor exemplary Black and Latino men throughout our history:

 Scholars can monitor their house points in the cafeteria to the left of the vending machines.
-House points are updated each week by Mr. Pursoo and Mr. Harris.
+House points are updated each week by Mr. Lannaman and Coach Brown.

 Each morning, our high school scholars end Town Hall with a recitation of Invictus by William Ernest Henley.
 The powerful words in this poem exemplify how our young men take charge of their lives and their destinies.

 Black as the pit from pole to pole,

 I thank whatever gods may be

 For my unconquerable soul.